Civil Protection Order Portal Design

 Creating a New, Integrated Solution from the Ground Up

-In 2025, i4J partnered with the Wisconsin court system to design a new, fully integrated restraining order portal that better serves both petitioners and courts.
-Building on insights from Nevada and Indiana, this phase reimagined the petitioner experience from start to finish.
+In 2025, i4J partnered with the Wisconsin Court System to design a new, fully integrated CPO order portal that better serves both survivors and courts.
+Building on insights from Nevada and Indiana, this phase reimagined the survivor experience from start to finish using trauma-informed tech design best practices.

-In Wisconsin, obtaining a restraining order involves a multi-step process of filling out multiple duplicative paper forms and filing in person, or navigating two separate complex websites to fill out, download, and then upload a petition to file online.
+In Wisconsin, filing a CPO, which is called a restraining order there, involves filling out multiple repetitive paper forms and filing in person, or navigating two separate complex websites, which are not mobile friendly or made with self-represented litigants in mind, to file online.

 Key insights included:

-The process is fragmented across forms, systems, and in-person steps
+The process is fragmented across forms, systems, and filing steps and the options are not clear

-Support resources are inconsistent and not integrated into the user journey
+Support resources are inconsistent and not integrated into the survivor experience

 Design responses focused on:

-Guiding users through the full process in one cohesive experience
+Guiding survivors through the full process in one cohesive experience

 Integrating legal information, court requirements, and support resources into the workflow

-This phase demonstrates how courts can move beyond improving individual steps to designing end-to-end digital experiences that better support both users and court staff.
-It provides a forward-looking model for building modern, user-centered court technology.
+This phase demonstrates how courts can move beyond improving individual steps to designing end-to-end digital experiences that better support both survivor and court staff.
+It provides a forward-looking model for building modern, human-centered court technology.

 Insights from this work directly informed national design guidance and offer practical direction for courts developing new systems.